+a.
 Edit the percentage range for the Matched constituents threshold.
 Batch records with match scores in this range likely match records that already exist in the database.
 When the program finds a match, it automatically assigns the record ID from the existing record to the matched record in the import.

-Note: For Constituent Update and Enhanced Revenue batches, the program may update the existing constituent with information from the incoming constituent according to your organization's selected constituent update rules.
-For more information about update rules, see Constituent Updates on page 39.
-For Constituent, Membership Dues, Revenue, Revenue Update, and Sponsor batches, the program ignores any new or conflicting data.
-No updates are made to the existing constituent.
+Note: For Constituent Update batches, the program may update the existing constituent with information from the incoming constituent according to your organization's selected constituent update rules.
+For more information about update rules, see Constituent Updates on page 36.

-- b.
+b.
 Edit the percentage range for the Possible matches threshold.
 Records with match scores in this range are similar enough to existing records to be possible matches, but different enough to require manual review.
-During validation, the program prompts you to compare the matched constituents and to choose whether to update the existing record or create a new one for the incoming constituent. - For more information about how to compare records on the duplicate resolution screen, see Resolve Duplicate Constituents in a Batch on page 129. - The percentage range for the No match threshold is based on your settings for the upper thresholds.
+During validation, the program prompts you to compare the matched constituents and to choose whether to update the existing record or create a new one for the incoming constituent.

+For more information about how to compare records on the duplicate resolution screen, see Resolve Duplicate Constituents in a Batch on page 97.

+c.
+The percentage range for the No match threshold is based on your settings for the upper thresholds.
 Batch records with match scores in this range probably do not match an existing record.
 The action that occurs depends on the batch type.
 For Constituent Update batches, the program creates a new record.